ladybug-tools/spider-core/tutorials/local-development.md

 ## Installing a code editor
 There are many code editors out there and it is pointless to start listing them all.
-If you're not sure/don't care which to pick, we reccomend you use [VSCode](https://code.visualstudio.com/) because most developpers for this project use it and it'll make it easier to setup linting and such.
+If you're not sure/don't care which to pick, we reccomend you use [VSCode](https://code.visualstudio.com/) because most developers for this project use it and it'll make it easier to setup linting and such.

 ## Cloning Spider-Core
 In order to write code and propose changes you will need to [Fork](https://guides.github.com/activities/forking/) the project and clone your Fork to your computer.
 You will need to install [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to do so.
 Once git is installed run the following command replacing `YOURNAME` with your github username: